Return to top

 • On lightly floured surface, roll out the dough into a rectangle measuring about 12 x 18 inches.
 Cut dough into 3-inch squares.

-• Place 1 scant tablespoon of filling on each square.
+• Place 1 tablespoon of filling on each square.
 Use your fingers to moisten edges of dough with water, and fold dough diagonally in half to make a triangle.
 Press edges firmly together to seal in the filling.

 • Transfer samosas to a heated serving dish, and serve them with chutney or tomato ketchup.